StevenMDixon/IJScript/Tips.md

 ### check if a string is empty or a number is 0

-A usefull tool is checking if a string is empty, this can be accomplished by overloading the `||` operator.
+A useful tool is checking if a string is empty, this can be accomplished by overloading the `||` operator.

 ```JavaScript
 n||0  ~  n.length === 0
 ```

-if `n` is a non empy string or non zero number this expression will return `n` or zero which is false.
+if `n` is a non empty string or non zero number this expression will return `n` or zero which is false.

 ### The Comma operator `,`